clearlinux/clear-linux-documentation/source/clear-linux/concepts/restart.rst

 User challenges
 ***************

-It can be difficult to determine which services to restart.
+It is difficult to determine which services to restart.
 You can either evaluate each system and reboot manually, or figure out which services to restart based on documentation like the |CL| release notes.
 Since neither option solves the issue completely, the |CL| team created a solution.